GrapesJS/grapesjs/README.md

 ## Support

-If you like the project support it, with a donation of your choice.
+If you like the project support it with a donation of your choice.

 [![PayPalMe](http://grapesjs.com/img/ppme.png)](https://paypal.me/grapesjs)